 3 Tips for Calling Your Internet Customer Service

-We’ve all been there: the internet stops working entirely or there’s an issue with connecting to your home Wi-Fi network.
+We’ve all been there: the internet stops working entirely, there’s an issue with connecting to your home Wi-Fi network, or you really want to cancel your service without getting penalized.
 Sometimes you’ve already done all you can do to solve your internet issue.
 But unfortunately, the problem keeps happening.

 Thankfully, you’re not the only person who’s looking for the best way to contact your internet service provider (ISP).
 Depending on your specific internet service, there’s many ways you can reach the help center without sitting on the phone for hours at a time.
 Live chats, email, and even social media can work for finding the answer you need.